mathesar-foundation/mathesar/docs/docs/product/users.md

 - Can view any column in the schema.
 - Can view any constraint in the schema.
 - Can view any exploration in the schema.
+- Can use the **Data Explorer** to create ad-hoc explorations using data in the schema, but cannot save them.

 ## Managing Schema Roles